Ultrastrong magnon-magnon coupling and chiral spin-texture control in a dipolar 3D multilayered artificial spin-vortex ice: Introduction

 \section{Introduction}

-Artificial spin systems and related nanomagnetic arrays provide a rich environment for engineering functional magnetic behaviours\cite{skjaervo2020advances,lendinez2019magnetization,barman20212021,kaffash2021nanomagnonics,gliga2020dynamics}.
+Artificial spin systems and related nanomagnetic arrays provide a rich environment for engineering functional magnetic behaviours\cite{skjaervo2020advances,lendinez2019magnetization,barman20212021,kaffash2021nanomagnonics,gliga2020dynamics,wang2006artificial}.
 Comprising many strongly-interacting magnetic nanoislands, these metamaterial systems offer great freedom in designing magnetic behaviours via array geometry and nanoisland shape.
-The many-body interactions give rise to complex emergent behaviours and vast microstate spaces ($2^N$ in an $N$-element system).
-One rich area of exploration in such systems is magnonics\cite{kruglyak2010magnonics}.
+The many-body interactions give rise to complex emergent behaviours and vast microstate spaces ($2^N$ in an $N$-element system for traditional macrospin islands).
+One fertile area of exploration in such systems is magnonics\cite{kruglyak2010magnonics}.
 Magnons are the quanta of magnetic spin-waves, collective oscillations of the magnetic texture.
 The manipulation of magnons to transmit and process information is termed magnonics\cite{kruglyak2010magnonics,grundler2015reconfigurable,barman20212021}.
 The limiting factors on a system's magnonic efficacy are the range of readily accessible states and the strength of magnon interactions within the system.
 Artificial spin systems offer an extremely rich state space, but typically struggle to provide higher intensity magnon coupling.

 Generally, strong magnon interactions are obtained at the expense of system reconfigurability.
-Examples of such systems are cavity magnonics\cite{rameshti2022cavity} where microwave photons of a specific frequency are strongly coupled to a magnonic system such as a yttrium iron garnet (YIG) sphere, or synthetic antiferromagnets (SAFs)\cite{duine2018synthetic,sud2020tunable} where Ruderman–Kittel–Kasuya–Yosida (RKKY) exchange-coupled ferromagnetic multilayers give strong magnon-magnon interactions on the order of GHz \cite{duine2018synthetic,sud2020tunable,rameshti2022cavity} but may only assume a handful of states (eg. positively or negatively saturated).
+Examples of such systems are cavity magnonics\cite{rameshti2022cavity} where microwave photons of a specific frequency are strongly coupled to a magnonic system such as a yttrium iron garnet (YIG) sphere, or synthetic antiferromagnets (SAFs)\cite{duine2018synthetic,sud2020tunable} where Ruderman–Kittel–Kasuya–Yosida (RKKY) exchange-coupled ferromagnetic multilayers give strong magnon-magnon interactions on the order of GHz \cite{duine2018synthetic,sud2020tunable,rameshti2022cavity} but may only assume a handful of states (eg. positively or negatively saturated) due to the constraints of strong exchange coupling.

 Artificial spin systems such as artificial spin ice (ASI)\cite{kaffash2021nanomagnonics,lendinez2019magnetization,gliga2020dynamics,saha2021spin} rely on relatively weak, longer-range dipolar coupling for information transfer between discrete islands rather than the strong, short-range exchange coupling used in SAFs.
 Impressive magnonic functionality has been demonstrated in ASI\cite{iacocca2020tailoring,gliga2013spectral,iacocca2017topologically,lendinez2021emergent,bang2020influence,dion2019tunable,dion2021observation,lendinez2023nonlinear} including magnon mode hybridisation\cite{gartside2021reconfigurable,dion2021observation} and nonlinear multi-magnon scattering\cite{lendinez2023nonlinear}, but typically at smaller magnitudes rather than the many-GHz scale effects in SAFs\cite{gartside2021reconfigurable,dion2021observation}.
 To advance functional magnonic systems, solutions must be found which incorporate both vast reconfigurability and high-intensity magnon coupling phenomena.